UCREL/bl-19-books-web/README.md

 2. Rather than running it purely as a frontend application, I think it would be better to run it as a pure web application with a full web framework like [Django](https://www.djangoproject.com/), [flask](https://flask.palletsprojects.com/en/2.0.x/), or [nextjs](https://nextjs.org/).
 The advantages of having such a framework, it will allow the web server (nginx) to be separate from all of the database within docker (plus for security).
 It will also allow us to use any type of database engine e.g. Mongo for the meta data.
 Finally I web framework will allow us to hide all of the database functionality of LexiDB from all users e.g. stop uses from calling LexiDB through the web server (nginx) without having to use the web interface.
 3. There might be an issue with the LexiDB API when LexiDB has an exception and therefore fails on the query, need to look into LexiDB more.
 4. If using `async=false` when calling the LexiDB API I think we need to call a function within the API to get an update on the progress of the query call.
 5. At the moment it would appear read permissions is not enough for LexiDB with regards to database files.
-On the SSL front for `default.conf` have a look at this for the proxy server: https://docs.nginx.com/nginx/admin-guide/security-controls/securing-tcp-traffic-upstream/
+On the SSL front for `default.conf` have a look at this for the proxy server: https://docs.nginx.com/nginx/admin-guide/security-controls/securing-tcp-traffic-upstream/ .
+For linking nginx with LetsEncrypt SSL certificate this guide seems to be the answer on how to do it with renewal: https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71
 6. LexiDB performs better with more RAM, the disk type does not seem to affect the performance that much from my own experience.

 Benchmarking with 893 million words.